 How to paint a steel boat

-Step 2: How do you judge the condition of a paint system?
+Step 1: How do you determine the condition of a paint system?

 The Epifanes website contains the button “let’s get to work”.
 In the second folder “building a perfect paint or varnish system step-by-step” you can see how to apply a full paint system from scratch.
-In practice however most paint jobs will be maintenance.
+In practice, most paint jobs consist of maintenance coats only.
 For maintenance it is important to determine the condition of the existing paint system.

 A full well applied Epifanes paint system can last for years or even more than a decade, but it is important that the system is applied correctly.
 There are roughly 3 conditions of an existing paint system.

-The worst state is where there is a lot of rust and/or paint flaking off.
-In this situation the paint system is too far damaged and should be removed completely by P60 sanding.
+The worst state is where there is a lot of rust and/or paint is flaking off.
+In this situation the paint system is too far damaged and should be removed completely.
 Difficult places to reach can be de-rusted with Epifanes Rust Remover.
 Apply a new paint system including primer and topcoat.

 The best-case scenario is where only discolouration and/or loss of gloss is noticed.
 Degrease the surface with Epifanes Spraythinner for Paint and Varnish and sand with grit 220.
 Now you only have to apply maintenance coats.
 For longevity always apply 2 coats.

 However, most boats have both situations at the same time.
 Remove all rust patches that are locally on the surface.
 Start priming these places with a thinned primer.
 Sand the whole surface afterwards and apply the final topcoats on the complete hull.